 - cannot protect development from locating on hazard lands.

-Every development plan or basic planning statement established pursuant to a former Act and existing before May 21, 2007, the day on which the PDA came into force is deemed to be an OCP and is continued in force pursuant to section 248 of the Act, insofar as it is not inconsistent with the PDA or a provincial land use policy or statement of provincial interest.
+Every development plan or basic planning statement established pursuant to a former Act and existing before May 21, 2007, the day on which the PDA came into force is deemed to be an OCP and is continued in force pursuant to section 248 of the Act, insofar as it is not inconsistent with the PDA or any applicable provincial land use policies and statements of provincial interest.

 The primary legal and administrative means of implementing an OCP is a zoning bylaw.
 A zoning bylaw divides a municipality into zoning districts and regulates the development and use of land in those districts.
 The purposes of a zoning bylaw are to control the use of land for providing for the amenity of the area within the council's jurisdiction, and for the health, safety and general welfare of the inhabitants of the municipality.